ivank/laminar/docs/README.md

 # Laminar

-Building OpenApi backed REST APIs in TypeScript.
-Automatic validation of request / response based on the api schema.
-Generate Types using a cli.
+A library for building node services in TypeScript.
+Convert external interfaces into TypeScript types with a cli tool - so that http request / responses would be validated against the OpenApi schema **at compile time**.
+Supports kafka / schema registry too, for event driven requests.

 This is an attempt to implement the concepts of [Design-First, Evolve with Code](https://apisyouwonthate.com/blog/api-design-first-vs-code-first) principles cleanly.

+## Why?

+It works mostly as [express](https://expressjs.com) or [koa](https://koajs.com) but does not use any mutation on any of its requests objects, guaranteing runtime safety.
+Since all your request handlers and middlewares will be statically typed, if it compiles it will probably run.

+All of the external dependancies are created and instantiated by the user.
+E.g. postgres pools and the like are created by you, and you pass them down to laminar, so it can handle its lifecycle.
+This allows you to be flexible about where and how you use it.

+You can scale things up or down, by adding all of your code into a single instance with lots of workers, or by splitting them up into separate node instance, and everything in between.

+And lastly there is no external code dependancies, as we only depend on mimetype databases and official openapi definitions.

 ## Installation